 In June, we summarized a number of new and pending laws specifically designed to regulate how companies display prices and fees.
 Although it’s important for companies to focus on those, we also noted that even in states without specific laws on point, enforcers could still rely on laws that more generally outlaw deceptive and unfair acts and practices to challenge how companies display their prices.
-A new lawsuit filed this week by the DC Attorney General against StubHub provides yet another a perfect example.
+A new lawsuit filed this week by the DC Attorney General against StubHub provides yet another perfect example.

 The complaint alleges that StubHub uses dark patterns” and a bait-and-switch scheme” known as drip pricing,” in which it leads by advertising only part of the price and then revealing other charges later as the consumer goes through the buying process.”
 When consumers see the initial price, they are confronted with a countdown clock which creates a false sense of urgency,” and then have to click through over a dozen pages before they see the full price.
 Added fees can total upwards of 40% of the advertised ticket price” and are not clearly explained.
 The complaint also alleges the overall amount is hidden until after a consumer provides personally identifying information, obstructing users from comparing prices.